lukePeavey/SplitType/README.md

 const resizeObserver = new ResizeObserver( debounce(([entry]) => {
     // Note: you should add additional logic so the `split` method is only
-    // called if `entry.contentBoxSize.inlineSize` (the width of the container
+    // called when the **width** of the container element has changed. text.split()
-    // element) has changed.
-    text.split()
   }, 500)
 )
-ro.observe(resizeObserver)
+resizeObserver.observe(containerElement)
 ```

 ## API Reference